 |

 Want to knit socks for older children and teenagers as gifts or as charity projects?
-These fun sock patterns will keep you smiling
+These sock patterns are such fun to knit

 Want a good, basic sock pattern for using with self-striping or variegated yarn?
 You can find those here.
 Would you prefer a pattern that is a little more interesting and complex?
 You’ll find that here, too!